laurentkempe/blog/source/_drafts/experimenting-with-dotnet-7-wasm-wasi-on-docker.md

 ENTRYPOINT [ "ConsoleWasmDocker.wasm" ]
 ```

-Here we see another advantage.
-We can use the `scratch` image as a base image.
-This is a special image that is empty.
-It is used to create a minimal Docker image.
-It is also used to create a container that will run a single process.
+Here we see another advantage, using the `scratch` image as a base image.
+This image is empty.
+It will create a minimal Docker image.
+We can also use it to build a container that will run a single process.
 In our case, we will run our WASM module.

 We build the Docker image.